softwarefactory-project/sf-docs/docs/user/submitpatches.rst

 Setting up SSH keys
 -------------------

-If the public key already exists, it will be listed in your .ssh directory
+If you already have a key pair, the public key will be listed in your .ssh
+directory:

 .. code-block:: bash

- $ ls ~/.ssh/id_rsa.pub
+ $ ls ~/.ssh/*.pub

-In case you have the public key, you can skip to `Adding public key`_
+In that case, you can skip to `Adding public key`_

-You can generate a public key if you don't' have it already by executing the following commands
+You can generate a SSH key pair if you don't have one already by executing the following commands

 .. code-block:: bash